Suruç: Demographics

-History

 In his seyahatname, Evliya Çelebi mentioned that the plain of Suruj was initially inhabited by Arabs and Turkomans in mid-medieval era, while upon his visit in the 17th century, he observed that the plain was mainly inhabited by Kurds from the Dinayi, Barazi, Kuhbinik, and Jum tribes and Turkomans.

+According to Agha Petros, before the Assyrian genocide, Suruç (Serudj) had close to 2,000 Assyrian residents.